jsaribeiro/angularjs-tutorial/README.md

 # What every Java Developer should know about AngularJS

-This is the project material for *exercise 2*.
+This is the project material for *exercise 3*.

 ## Preparation
 *Note*: Please note that you'll need to run `npm install` once in order to fetch the application's dependencies.

 ## TODO
-Implement the template property of the `ArtistListDirective` in `app/artist/artist-list.directive.ts`.
+Add an `filter-by-name` parameter to the `ArtistListDirective` and use it to filter the list of artists by name.

 ## Build